cabforum/smime/SBR.md

 ## 5.7  Compromise and disaster recovery

 ### 5.7.1  Incident and compromise handling procedures
+CA organizations shall have an Incident Response Plan and a Disaster Recovery Plan.

+The CA SHALL document a business continuity and disaster recovery procedures designed to notify and reasonably protect Application Software Suppliers, Subscribers, and Relying Parties in the event of a disaster, security compromise, or business failure.
+The CA is not required to publicly disclose its business continuity plans but SHALL make its business continuity plan and security plans available to the CA's auditors upon request.
+The CA SHALL annually test, review, and update these procedures.

+The business continuity plan MUST include:

+1. The conditions for activating the plan,
+2. Emergency procedures,
+3. Fallback procedures,
+4. Resumption procedures,
+5. A maintenance schedule for the plan;
+6. Awareness and education requirements;
+7. The responsibilities of the individuals;
+8. Recovery time objective (RTO);
+9. Regular testing of contingency plans.
+10. The CA's plan to maintain or restore the CA's business operations in a timely manner following interruption to or failure of critical business processes
+11. A requirement to store critical cryptographic materials (i.e., secure cryptographic device and activation materials) at an alternate location;
+12. What constitutes an acceptable system outage and recovery time
+13. How frequently backup copies of essential business information and software are taken;
+14. The distance of recovery facilities to the CA's main site; and
+15. Procedures for securing its facility to the extent possible during the period of time following a disaster and prior to restoring a secure environment either at the original or a remote site.
 ### 5.7.2  Computing resources, software, and/or data are corrupted

 ### 5.7.3  Entity private key compromise procedures